-Our Sleep Center New York City staff consists of Board-Certified Sleep Specialists and Respiratory Therapist, who are highly skilled in the evaluation and treatment of sleep disorders.
+Our Sleep Center New York City staff consists of Board-Certified Sleep Specialists and Respiratory Therapists who are highly skilled in the evaluation and treatment of sleep disorders.
 We also boast an impressive 2:1 technician patient ratio, which provides our patients with the optimal attention they need during their sleep study.
 Our compassionate staff will make sure your stay is pleasant and helpful to your health.

 Jamaica Hospital Sleep Center